dh4rt/kickstarter-analysis/README.md

 to launch a Theater specific campaign, with the successful campaigns more than doubling those that failed.** Conversely October-January has the closest margin for failure, with December in particular being more likely to fail or be cancelled than to succeed.
-- **The likelihood of having of Failure is never more than the Success rate** At no point during the course of the year is your campaign likely to be cancelled, in fact the rate of cancelation never rises over 10%.
+- **The likelihood of Failure is never more than the Success rate** At no point during the course of the year is your campaign likely to be cancelled, in fact the rate of cancelation never rises over 10%.
 This tells us that Theater Kickstarters regardless of launch date with will either be successful or they wont, and while that binary is stark it provides some comfort in that even youre never more likely